 Discovering the mythical beauty of Loire Valley series – Amboise, France.

 I bet a lot of you are wondering “Is she crazy???
-Isn’t she scared?
-She post about vacations in France with all these terrorist attacks!!, she must have no sense what is going on!”
-My answer is no, I am not crazy – this is what I wanna believe 🙂 -, I am fully aware of what’s going on and of course I am scared and terribly sad of all the victims and their families.
+She post about vacations in France with all these terrorist attacks!!, she must have no sense what is going on!
+My answer is no. I am not crazy – this is what I wanna believe 🙂 I am fully aware of what’s going on.
+Of course, I am scared and terribly sad of all the victims and their families.
 Since the last 5 attacks in France, I live here….

 Then why am I still here?
-Well, my quick answer is that as long as I am healthy, I will never stop travelling and enjoying life despite all these attacks around the world… Attacks, accidents, floods, fires, explosions and all the deadly incidents could happen anywhere and anytime.
+Well, my quick answer is that as long as I am healthy, I will never stop travelling.
+I will keep enjoying life despite all these attacks around the world… Attacks, accidents, floods, fires, explosions and all the deadly incidents could happen anywhere and anytime.
 Even if you think you are safe inside your house…You think it’s impossible?
 I can assure you, from my own scary experience, it’s not.

 My detailed personal answer will be on a future article that I will be posting soon.

-So having said the above and enchanted by the beauty of France, my today’s story is about Amboise, a historic place in the Valley.
-A dear friend from Romania came for a visit and we travelled around the Valley towns during the Christmas period on 2015.
+So having said the above and enchanted by the beauty of France, my today’s story is about Amboise.
+A historic place in the Valley.
+A dear friend from Romania came for a visit.
+We travelled around the Valley towns during the Christmas period on 2015.

 “The Loire Valley spanning in 280 kilometres, is located in the middle stretch of the Loire River in central France, primarily within the administrative region named Centre-Val de Loire.
-Notable for its historic towns, architecture, and wines, the valley has been inhabited since the Middle Palaeolithic period.
+Notable for its historic towns, architecture, and wines.
+The valley is inhabited since the Middle Palaeolithic period.
 In 2000, UNESCO added the central part of the Loire River valley to its list of World Heritage Sites.
-Because of its history, this region is home to more than a thousand castles and palaces in all shapes and sizes”.
+This region is home to more than a thousand castles and palaces in all shapes and sizes”.
 (Wikipedia source)

 Valley includes historic towns such as Amboise, Angers, Blois, Chinon, Orléans, Saumur, and Tours.

 For those travelling from Paris, there are TGV bullet trains can get you to Amboise in well under two hours.
-That period I was studying in Tours and the train journey to Amboise is 20 minutes (27 km) only, for 10 euros.
+That period I was studying in Tours.
+The train journey to Amboise is 20 minutes (27 km) only, for 10 euros.
 The train station is on the outskirts of the city, 30 minutes walk until the main market town, reachable by a big bridge.

 We enter the cute, small market town where it was once the home of the French royal court.
 Visiting the castle is our first priority in order to avoid any crowds since its Christmas period and normally gets very busy.